Aeroluna/LunaCoopMod/README.md

 Shows some love for the unused gear.
 Makes Nova less effective at supporting her army but stronger individually.

 - Added P2 Advantage: Stuns enemy units in the drop off area for 8 seconds when unloading.
+- Added missing prestige tooltip for Tactical Airlift and Griffon Airstrike when using P2.

 P2 was such a boring prestige.
 Stunning enemies at least grants a niche of dropping right on top of enemies and bursting them down.